txxxtxx/AndroidBasicNfcReader/README.md

 This is a simple app showing how to detect and read some data from an NFC tag tapped to the Android's NFC reader.

-As there are a lot of questions on Stackoverflow.com that use an **Intent-based** NFC detection system I'm showing here how to use the more modern **Reader Mode** NFC communication.
+As there are a lot of questions on Stackoverflow.com that use an **Intent-based** NFC detection system I'm showing here how to use the more modern **Reader Mode** for NFC communication.

 This is from an answer by *[Andrew](https://stackoverflow.com/users/2373819/andrew)* regarding the two modes:

 *Also note that using enableForegroundDispatch is actually not the best way to use NFC.
 Using enableReaderMode is a newer and much better API to use.
 NFC.enableReaderMode does not use Intent's and gives you more control, it is easy to do NFC operations in a background Thread (which is recommended), for writing to NFC Tag's it is much more reliable and leads to less errors.*

+This application is described in an tutorial on medium.com: **How to use NFC Reader Mode in Android to connect to NFC tags (Java)**

 There are 4 simples steps to **implement the Reader mode**: